 - On permanent display in the Natural History Museum’s prehistory section

 Vienna’s Natural History Museum (Naturhistorisches Museum or NHM) has an architecture and history almost as impressive as its contents.
-It’s also a research hub as much as a museum, though the casual visitor is there for the display galleries.
+It’s also a research hub as much as a museum.

 Hence Venus of Willendorf.

-But it’s the context that’s important with this particular Venus.
+But it’s the context that’s important with this particular figurine.
 For she is old.

 Around 29,500 years old, in fact.

 And so you are confronted by one of the world’s oldest statues of a complete human figure.

 To give you an idea of just how old that is, consider that when some paleolithic human took a tool to the piece of oolite limestone that became this Venus…